Clemapfel/jluna/docs/manual.md

 ### Initializating the Julia State

 Before any Julia or jluna functionality can be accessed, we need to initialize the Julia state.
-This sets up the Julia environment and loads most of jlunas functionalities.
+This sets up the Julia environment and initialized many global jluna variables.

 A basic `main.cpp` will have the following structure: